 The featured artworks were created at significant social and political moments in America.
 Words of Howard University philosophy professor Alain Locke, novelist James Baldwin, Civil Rights leader Reverend Dr. Martin Luther King, Jr., and their contemporaries provided insight and inspiration.
 In response, these artists created an image of America that recognizes individuals and community and acknowledges the role of art in celebrating the multivalent nature of American society.

-In 2012, the museum published a book titled African American Art: Harlem Renaissance, Civil Rights Era, and Beyond celebrating modern and contemporary artworks in its collection by African American artists.
-The book, co-published by the museum with Skira Rizzoli in New York, is written by distinguished scholar Richard J. Powell, the John Spencer Bassett Professor of Art and Art History at Duke University with contributions by chief curator Virginia Mecklenburg; Theresa Slowik, the museum’s chief of publications; and Maricia Battle, curator in the prints and drawings division at the Library of Congress.
+In 2012, SAAM published a book titled African American Art: Harlem Renaissance, Civil Rights Era, and Beyond that celebrates modern and contemporary artworks in its collection by African American artists.
+The book, co-published with Skira Rizzoli in New York, is written by Richard J. Powell, the John Spencer Bassett Professor of Art and Art History at Duke University; and Virginia Mecklenburg, chief curator at the Smithsonian American Art Museum; with contributions from Maricia Battle, curator in the prints and drawings division at the Library of Congress.
 It is available for $60 ($39.95 softcover) online.